 3. Barska Quick Access Biometric Rifle Safe: Best for rifles

 The Barska Quick Access Biometric Rifle Safe is a sturdy 52-inch safe large enough to fit your collection of hunting rifles.
 Inside, you’ll find slots for four rifles and a shelf on top for ammo, cleaning accessories, and other gear.

 At 62 pounds, it’s the heaviest safe in our lineup.
 So any potential thieves won’t be able to carry it off quietly.
-Its weight comes from the 14-gauge steel body and three deadbolts inside to protect the contents inside.
+Its weight comes from the 14-gauge solid steel construction, and three deadbolts inside to protect the contents inside.

 This biometric safe can store up to 120 fingerprints, more than enough for the average family, but perfect for small police stations or businesses that need a gun safe handy.